 - hemiparesis (weakness down one side of the body)

-- ataxia (unsteadiness)
+- balance problems or ataxia (unsteadiness)

 - cranial nerve palsies (paralysis of the nerves that emerge directly from the brain)

 - visual impairment or visual loss due to inflammation of the optic nerve (eg optic neuritis) often involving both eyes

 - epileptic seizures (these are more common in the younger child - five years old or younger).